davorvr/MIROSLAV-analysis/README.md

 ### Related repositories

 * [`mirofile`](https://github.com/davorvr/mirofile) - Your buddy for dealing with raw MIROSLAV data.
-A Python library used by Prepare-a-SLAV to parse raw MIROSLAV logs into a dataframe.
+Our Python library used by Prepare-a-SLAV to parse raw MIROSLAV logs into a dataframe.
-* [`MIROSLAV-device`](https://github.com/davorvr/MIROSLAV-device) - Everything you need to construct the MIROSLAV device and start monitoring rodents' locomotor activity 24/7 in their home cages.
-Fully open source and scalable to hundreds of cages.
+* [`MIROSLAV-hardware`](https://github.com/davorvr/MIROSLAV-hardware) - Everything you need to construct the MIROSLAV device and start monitoring hundreds of rodents' locomotor activity patterns 24/7 in their home cages.
+* [`MIROSLAV-firmware`](https://github.com/davorvr/MIROSLAV-firmware) - Contains MIROSLAVino (Arduino firmware) and Record-a-SLAV (Python data acquisition script), everything you need to breathe life into your MIROSLAV device.

 ### License

-All code is distributed under the GPLv3 license.
+You can modify any part of MIROSLAV freely under the GPLv3 license - if you have any questions, problems, or ideas on how to improve MIROSLAV, feel free to reach out to us, submit a GitHub issue, or a pull request.